Is your WordPress site slow? If yes, we need to work on that.

 This combination of tools and software should help create a fast site without spending a penny!
 But, I’d still recommend you at least try a premium caching plugin.
-It’ll save you all the effort of having to use so many plugins for one purpose.
+It’ll save you all the effort of using so many plugins for one purpose.
 And making all these plugins function effectively for your site is another thing altogether.

 Another thing you need to know, too many plugins don’t necessarily slow down your site provided they are quality plugins.

 Test your site again,

 While testing, use one new plugin at a time to check the results.
-If they are not successively better, then perhaps you should stick to the previous plugin/plugins alone.
-For example, use a free caching plugin like Fastest Cache see how much faster your site gets.
-Now replace your current social media plugin with Social Sharing by Danny, see if it gets any faster.
+If they are not successively better, you should stick to the previous plugin/plugins alone.
+For example, use a free caching plugin like Fastest Cache to see how much faster your site gets.

-Basically look for increments in performance, before you stick to a newly activated plugin.
+Look for increments in performance before you stick to a newly activated plugin.

 How were the results, did your site get faster?